IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 Updates existing documents previously retrieved by a (direct) `znsq_read()` or a (sequential) `znsq_next_result()` with the update options specified.
 An exclusive document level lock is obtained by the read requests.
 For non-recoverable databases, the lock will be released immediately following the update result request, and for recoverable databases, the lock will be released by a `znsq_commit()`, `znsq_abort()`, or when the task ends.

 If the auto-commit option is active for the connection, then a commit will be issued following a successful update.

+The updated version of the document may not change the primary key value, however, secondary key values may be change resutlting in the addition of new alternate keys or the deletion of existing ones.

 #### Parameters